Guaranteed efficient energy estimation of quantum many-body Hamiltonians using ShadowGrouping

 \section{Methods}

 This section provides further background information on classical shadows that yield the energy estimator~\eqref{eq:energy_estimator} as well as details for replicating the numerical benchmark.
-We also provide proof sketches for \cref{theorem:Bernstein,corollary:truncation_criterion,theorem:hardness} but refer to the \supplement\ for detailed proofs.
-Lastly, we end up with further details on our algorithm ShadowGrouping such as the motivation for our choice of the weight function.
-The also includes an examination of our results in light of prior ideas presented in Ref.~\cite{Huang21EfficientEstimationOf} and a comparison to a conceptionally easier single-shot estimator.
+We also provide proof sketches for \cref{theorem:Bernstein,theorem:hardness} but refer to the \supplement\ for detailed proofs.
+Lastly, we conclude with further details on our algorithm ShadowGrouping such as the motivation for our choice of the weight function.
+This also includes an examination of our results in light of prior ideas presented in Ref.~\cite{Huang21EfficientEstimationOf} and a comparison to a conceptionally easier single-shot estimator.